younyikim/yaml-react-component/docs/en/README-en.md

 - `-f, --file <path>` : Specifies the path to the YAML file.
 Default is ./src/config/sample-config.yaml.
 - `-d, --outDir <path>` : Specifies the output directory for the generated components.
 Default is ./src/components.
-- `-t, --types <path>` : Specifies the path where TypeScript type files for the generated components will be saved.
-Default is ./src/components/types.

 #### 2. Run the Project in Development Mode